 Auto-roll guardrails: avoid Codex 429s automatically

 Turn on auto-roll in CodexUse Pro to switch Codex profiles before rate limits stall your work.
-Set warning and switch thresholds in the app and keep coding.
+Set a % left switch threshold, re-arm level, and low-remaining alert in the app.

-Real solutions to Codex CLI problems: switching accounts, pooling saved Codex accounts behind one local API, understanding rate limits, and fitting local Codex work into the rest of your setup.
+Real solutions to Codex app and CLI problems: orchestrating official app windows, switching accounts, pooling saved Codex accounts behind one local API, understanding rate limits, and fitting local Codex work into the rest of your setup.

 Turn on auto-roll in CodexUse Pro to switch Codex profiles before rate limits stall your work.
-Set warning and switch thresholds in the app and keep coding.
+Set a % left switch threshold, re-arm level, and low-remaining alert in the app.

 CodexUse v2 organizes Codex CLI sessions by project with search, favorites, and pinning — not by profile.

-CodexUse shows a duplicate accounts warning when multiple profiles resolve to the same OpenAI identity.
-Learn why it appears and how to handle duplicate profiles.
+CodexUse warns when multiple profiles resolve to one OpenAI identity.
+Learn why it appears and how to handle duplicate Codex profiles.

 Install CodexUse with Homebrew, verify the CLI landed in PATH, and update cleanly with the official cask workflow on macOS.